mattiapitossi/payments-engine-rs/README.md

 # payments-engine-rs
-An implementation of a payment engine to process transactions and update client accounts
+An implementation of a payment engine to process transactions and update client accounts.
+See ARCHITECTURE.md in docs for additional design info.

-## :rocket features
+## :rocket: features
 - CLI powered by clap to offer a intuitive interface
 - Logging without exposing sensitive information
+- Input validation to ensure consistency across accounts

 ## requirements